Income Tax on Fixed Deposit & Savings Interest

 TDS deducted by your bank is rarely your final tax bill.
-Here's how interest from FDs and savings accounts actually gets taxed, and where the gap usually shows up.
+Here is how interest from FDs and savings accounts actually gets taxed, and where the gap usually shows up.

 TDS on Savings Account Interest